 One or two bananas per day qualifies as a balanced diet.
 As I always say, too much of anything ain’t good for you!
 An excess of bananas can lead to possible weight gain and nutrient deficiencies.
 So make sure you include all the other good stuff in your diet.
 I personally love putting bananas on top of a stack of protein pancakes for a balanced and high energy meal.

 Can I Eat Bananas At Night?

 Eating a banana before bed can help you sleep.
-Because bananas contain tryptophan, which is an amino acid that helps your body produce melatonin aka the “sleep hormone.”
-So the next time you’re craving for a midnight snack but also plan to hit the sack , grab a banana.
+This is because bananas contain tryptophan, which is an amino acid that helps your body produce melatonin, aka the “sleep hormone.”
+So the next time you’re craving a midnight snack but also plan to hit the sack, grab a medium-sized banana.
 Your body will surely thank you for this bedtime munchie.

 Benefits of Bananas

 Here’s where it really gets good.
 It’s the top 7 health benefits of bananas!
 Read along and join the banana fan club with me…